 Vulcan has adopted a code of ethics in compliance with Rule 17j-1 under the Investment Company Act of 1940, as amended, and Rule 204A-1 of the Advisers Act (the "Code of Ethics").
 The Code of Ethics describes the standard of conduct required of all Vulcan employees, including compliance with federal securities laws and certain reporting requirements, and sets forth certain restrictions on activities such as personal trading and the receipt of gifts and entertainment.
 The purpose of these standards is to mitigate actual and potential conflicts of interest between Vulcan employees and clients, and to ensure that employees place client interests ahead of their own in all circumstances, consistent with Vulcan's fiduciary duty to its clients.
 Compliance with the Code of Ethics is a condition of employment for all personnel.
-A copy of the Code of Ethics will be provided to any client or prospective client upon request, which request should be made by contacting Ashley Morris Mendelsohn, Vulcan's Chief Compliance Officer, via email at amendelsohn@vulcanvaluepattners.com.
+A copy of the Code of Ethics will be provided to any client or prospective client upon request, which request should be made by contacting Vulcan's Compliance Department via email at compliance@vulcanvaluepartners.com.